erikajane/Book_Recommendation_System_Project/README.md

 ![SVD.png](https://github.com/erikajane/Book_Recommendation_System_Project/blob/master/Images/SVD.png)

 The __SVD model__ produced an even lower RMSE of __0.8299__.
 This means, when this model is used to predict how a user will rate a title, it will be off by 0.8299 on average.
+This was the best of the collaborative filtering models tested in this project.

-Below is an example of how this model predicted one user would rate a book.
+Below is an example of how this model predicted how one user would rate a book.

 ![SVD_example.png](https://github.com/erikajane/Book_Recommendation_System_Project/blob/master/Images/SVD_example.png)

-The SVD model predicted that the user, with __user_id = 196__ would rate the book, with __book_id = 302__ 3.92 stars.
+The SVD model predicted that the user, with __user_id = 196__ would rate the book, with __book_id = 302__, 3.92 stars.
 This person had actually rated it 4 stars.
 The difference in prediction was 0.08 which is lower than the RMSE.
 This model had done very well in predicting how a user would rate a title in this example.

 # Content-Based Recommendations